cosmos/sp1-ics07-tendermint/README.md

 ## Overview

 This, `sp1-ics07-tendermint`, is an example of a ZK IBC tendermint light client on Ethereum.
 It's goal is to demonstrate how to use SP1 to generate proofs for:
-- Updating the light client state (including historical headers) - implemented
+- Updating the light client state (including historical headers) - implemented in `programs/update-client`
-- Verify membership (for IBC packets) - implemented
+- Verify membership (for IBC) - implemented in `programs/membership`
-- Verify non-membership (for IBC packets) - not implemented yet
+- Verify non-membership (for IBC packets) - in `programs/membership`
 - Misbehaviour detection (freezing the light client) - not implemented yet

 This project is structured as a cargo workspace with the following directories: